 I’m not surprised in the least by today’s volume.
 BITO’s strong debut is reflective of the pent-up demand among individual investors and advisors to access bitcoin price exposure via traditional brokerage and retirement accounts.Nate Geraci, president of the ETF Store

-This is a big milestone in the crypto world, as it will attract more investors who are looking for judicious ways to get more exposure to crypto investing.
-However, the bigger significance is the strong signal it gives for increased regulatory approval and adoption of Bitcoin and crypto as a whole as indicated by the general price increases.
+This is a big milestone in the crypto world, as it will attract more investors who are looking for prudent ways to get more exposure to crypto investing.
+However, the bigger significance is the strong signal it gives for increased regulatory approval and adoption of Bitcoin and crypto as a whole, indicated by the general price increases.

 The investors and analysts are now waiting to see how ProShares BITO’s performs on the weekly chart and also waiting to see how Valkyrie’s Bitcoin Strategy ETF launch goes which was originally expected to launch its product alongside ProShares on Tuesday, however, launch on the Nasdaq are now expected on Wednesday or Thursday.